New Student Housing Information

 How do I apply for housing on campus?

 - Apply for admission to ASU.
-Get your campus ID (CID) and PIN number.
+Get your campus ID (CID) and PIN number (default is your 6-digit date of birth).

 - Visit our webpage to Apply Online for housing at ASU.
 You can apply for the 2015-2016 academic year starting November 1st, 2014.